Lispl-Wicht/c-logo-s/README.md

-**Berkeley Logo** exists precisely in this role: a running, stable, minimal implementation that preserves the canonical Logo language core with exceptional clarity and focus on powerful ideas in computer science education. ts restraint, shaped by the constraints and values of its time, is a feature rather than a limitation.
+**Berkeley Logo** exists precisely in this role: a running, stable, minimal implementation that preserves the canonical Logo language core with exceptional clarity and focus on powerful ideas in computer science education.
+Its restraint, shaped by the constraints and values of its time, is a feature rather than a limitation.

 cLogos does not seek to replace Berkeley Logo, nor to "improve" it.